Pull Request Template

 -

-Select the template location:
+Choose the template location:

-You can place the PR template in the
+You can place the PR template in the project's

-folder, and GitCode will display the created templates when a PR is created for this project.提示The template configuration must be placed in the default branch of the repository.
-If you create the template in another branch, the configuration will not take effect, and the related features will not be available for collaborative users.
+提示The template configuration must be placed in the default branch of the repository.
+If you create the template in another branch, the configuration will not take effect, and the related features cannot be used by collaborative users.

 -